marwa4/FPGA_ALU/README.md

 Note that each pin shape, color and text provide information about the properties of that pin.
+For example:
-For example, the unique colors help to identify each IO bank Triangles represent power and ground pins
+*The unique colors help to identify each IO bank *Triangles represent power and ground pins
-Circles represent special functions
+*Circles represent special functions
-Squares are clock pins
+*Squares are clock pins
-Pentagones are for JPEG pins
+*Pentagones are for JPEG pins
-hexagones for general IO pins
+*hexagones for general IO pins

 Pin assignement could be handeled via the pin planner: